tytydraco/yessleep/out/Never_Turn_the_TV_Off.md

 *Click!*

-It went off again and my living room was once again submerged in darkness.
+It went off and my living room was once again submerged in darkness.
 But greeting me this time not on the couch, was my silhouette waving at me.
-Where I stood between the couch and the television, with some reasonable distance between us, my silhouette sat pressed against the glass.
-Somehow it had gotten even closer,  we were face to face now, but it had no eyes and no mouth, in the black of the tv I could only make out its shape.
+Where I stood between the couch and the television, with some reasonable distance between us, my silhouette sat on the floor pressed against the glass.
+Somehow it had gotten even closer,  we were face to face now, but it had no eyes and no mouth, in the black glass of the tv I could only make out its shape.

 Experimentally, I turned my head, left.
 It followed and did the same as I did.
 I turned my head, slowly, right, and again it repeated the action as I did, just as slowly.
 I put my head down, making sure to keep my gaze locked on the screen before me and staying vigilant, but to my horror, my silhouette did not move along.
 It did not budge.

 It sat there watching me.

+Waiting.

 Then, it waved at me again, but instead of hello, it waved slowly like it was saying a mocking goodbye.